Compatibilism: Criticism

 Compatibilism has much in common with "hard determinism", including moral systems and a belief in determinism itself.

-A prominent criticism of compatibilism is Peter van Inwagen's consequence argument.
+The prominent critics of compatibilism are Peter van Inwagen and Seyyed Jaaber Mousavirad.

 Critics of compatibilism often focus on the definitions of free will: incompatibilists may agree that the compatibilists are showing something to be compatible with determinism, but they think that this something ought not to be called "free will".
 Incompatibilists might accept the "freedom to act" as a necessary criterion for free will, but doubt that it is sufficient.
 The incompatibilists believe that free will refers to genuine (i.e., absolute, ultimate, physical) alternate possibilities for beliefs, desires, or actions, rather than merely counterfactual ones.

+Seyyed Jaaber Mousavirad argues against compatibilism by maintaining that it conflicts with two fundamental human intuitions.
+First, individuals intuitively apprehend that they possess not only the ability to perform an action but also the genuine ability to refrain from it.
+Second, moral responsibility is intelligible only if an agent has the capacity to do otherwise.
+Consequently, the compatibilist claim that human beings can lack the ability to refrain from acting while nevertheless remaining free and morally responsible is conceptually incoherent.
+Although compatibilists may redefine free will as the ability to act in accordance with one’s desires in the absence of external impediments, such a redefinition merely stipulates a new meaning rather than capturing the intuitive conception of free will that underlies moral responsibility.
+Furthermore, if compatibilists reject the epistemic authority of intuition, they undermine their own position, since they themselves rely on intuitive judgments in explaining freedom.
+Finally, their distinction between determinism arising from the laws of nature and determinism resulting from internal or external constraints lacks adequate justification, as there is no principled reason to treat these forms of determinism differently with respect to free will and moral responsibility.
+Compatibilism, therefore, fails to provide a coherent account of free will and moral responsibility and instead rests on an unwarranted redefinition of the concept of free will.